 - Retention (level of engagement a customers has with your app) and

 Return on Investment signifies the profit you make with your app compared to your investment.
 A high ROI means that your profit is way higher than your investment.
-Be aware that you might not only want to measure CLTV against Ad Spending for your ROI but also all other costs of the business you operate – like rent, HR, infrastructure and so on.
+Be aware that you might not only want to measure CLTV against Ad Spending for your ROI but also all other costs of the business you operate – like rent, HR, infrastructure, and so on.

-With the churn rate you can calculate the number of users that will delete your app in a specific period of time.
-It is a valuable indication of your users’ satisfaction with your app.
+With the churn rate you can calculate the number of mobile users that will delete your app in a specific period of time.
+It is a valuable indication of your mobile users’ satisfaction with your app.

-You might want to measure more than just one conversion within your conversion funnel from user acquisition to revenue generated.
+You might want to measure more than just one conversion within your conversion funnel from mobile user acquisition to revenue generated.
 That way you would be able to improve your app on a more sophisticated basis.

-- Installs / Active Users: You can calculate the amount of users that installed your app based on your user acquisition campaign and then decided to take specified actions to convert into an active user.
+- Installs / Active Users: You can calculate the amount of users that installed your app based on your mobile user acquisition campaign and then decided to take specified actions to convert into an active user.

-- Active Users / User Generated Revenue: You can calculate the amount of users that are using the app and then decide to take action and to generate revenue, for example by doing in-app purchases.
+- Active Users / User Generated Revenue: You can calculate the amount of mobile users that are using the app and then decide to take action and to generate revenue, for example by doing in-app purchases.

-If you want to be successful you need to adjust your user acquisition strategy to your product and service, as well as to your target group.
-From time to time, when your app or your target group even slightly changes, you need to adjust your user acquisition strategy and the tools you are using.
+If you want to be successful you need to adjust your mobile user acquisition strategy to your product and service, as well as to your target group.
+From time to time, when your app or your target group even slightly changes, you need to adjust your mobile user acquisition strategy and the tools you are using.

-If you want to acquire users you can use free or paid tools to do so.
-If you choose to use paid user acquisition services, you can do it in two ways: incentive and non-incentive.
+If you want to acquire mobile users you can use free or paid tools to do so.
+If you choose to use paid services for mobile user acquisition, you can do it in two ways: incentive and non-incentive.